Henry Silva

-Henry Silva (September 23, 1926 – September 14, 2022) was an American actor.
-A prolific character actor, Silva was a regular staple of international genre cinema, usually playing criminals or gangsters.
-His notable film appearances include ones in Ocean's 11 (1960), The Manchurian Candidate (1962), Johnny Cool (1963), Sharky's Machine (1981), and Ghost Dog: The Way of the Samurai (1999).
+Henry Silva (September 23, 1926 – September 14, 2022) was an American actor, with a film and television career which spanned fifty years.
+A prolific character actor in over 140 productions, he was known for his "dark, sepulchral" looks and brooding screen presence that saw him often play criminals, gangsters, or other "tough guys" in crime and action films.
+He was also closely associated with the "Rat Pack".

+After a string of minor and supporting parts, Silva had his breakthrough with featured roles in the Rat Pack features Ocean's 11 (1960), The Manchurian Candidate (1962), and Sergeants 3 (also 1962), followed by the leading role in Johnny Cool (1963).
+In the following decade, he worked extensively in European cinema, becoming a star of the Italian poliziotteschi genre.

+During the 1980s, Silva made notable appearances as villains in action films like Sharky's Machine (1981) with Burt Reynolds, the cult classic Megaforce (1982), Cannonball Run II (1984), Code of Silence (1985) with Chuck Norris, Above the Law (1988) with Steven Seagal, and Dick Tracy (1990).
+He was also the voice of supervillain Bane in the DC Animated Universe.
+One of his final film roles, before his retirement, was as a mob boss in Jim Jarmusch's Ghost Dog: The Way of the Samurai (1999).

 Early life and career

 Silva was born in Brooklyn, New York City, on September 23, 1926.
 He was the son of Jesus Silva and Angelina Martinez, and was of Sicilian and Spanish descent.
-His father abandoned the family when he was young, and he grew up in Spanish Harlem with his mother.
+His father, a sailor from Italy, abandoned the family when he was young, and he grew up in Spanish Harlem with his mother.
+He did not learn to speak English until he was 8 years old.
 He quit school when he was 13 years old to attend drama classes, supporting himself as a dishwasher and waiter at a Manhattan hotel.

 By 1955, Silva felt ready to audition for the Actors Studio.
 He was accepted.
 When the Studio staged Michael V. Gazzo's play A Hatful of Rain as a classroom project (which itself grew out of an earlier improvisation by Silva, Paul Richards, and Tony Franciosa, based on a scene written by Gazzo, titled "Pot"), it proved so successful that it was presented on Broadway, with students Ben Gazzara, Shelley Winters, Harry Guardino, along with Franciosa, Richards, and Silva, in key roles.
 Silva also appeared in the play's film version.